JaredReisinger/jaredreisinger.com/content/resume/index.md

 Created an HBO-internal "homebrew" tap for tools and utilities, to improve discovery and distribution, and to promote sharing.

-Created an external-facing SMTP service with and internal-only web UI to facilitate signing up for SaaS offerings without locking that service to a particular user's account or needing an IT-provided email account to be created.
+Created an external-facing SMTP service with an internal-only web UI to facilitate instantaneous signup for SaaS offerings without locking that service to a particular user's email address or needing an IT-provided email address to be pre-created.

 Created an external-facing SMTP service to automatically route email to "top contributors" of any of our code repositories.
-This was used by the monitoring tool to repository notifications to active contributors _without_ spamming the entire engineering organization.
+This was used by the monitoring tool to send repository notifications to active contributors _without_ spamming the entire engineering organization.

 Built a search tool to bridge the many disparate sources of information available internally: code repositories, issue trackers, discussion forums, and chat tools.